ImmortalDemonGod/bio-systems-engineering/README.md

 3. **Rigorous Filtering** - Run-Only algorithm for signal purity
 4. **Privacy-Safe Design** - No GPS coordinates, only derived time-series

-**The broader impact:** A blueprint for N=1 self-experimentation that meets publication standards.
+**The broader goal:** Make N=1 self-experimentation practical, reproducible, and suitable for publication rather than just anecdotal.

 ---